kubermatic/docs/content/kubermatic/master/startio/concepts/_index.en.md

 ### Hosted DNS domain
-For setting up DNS endpoint for accessing KKP and other components (if you have Route53 - records preparation can be fully automated, hosted zone should be in the same account as other AWS resources).
+For setting up DNS endpoint for accessing KKP and other components (if you have Route53 - records preparation can be fully automated as long as the hosted zone is the same account as other AWS resources).

 ## Used Tools